 ENDS manufacturer gives input to Regan Udall Foundation as it reviews how agency handles tobacco matters

-MELBOURNE, Fla. – Bidi Vapor, LLC, the maker of the premium electronic nicotine delivery system (ENDS) called the BIDI® Stick, announced that it has submitted comments ranging from a plea to review science to a call for increased enforcement actions to the Regan Udall Foundation, an independent partner organization conducting an evaluation of the agency’s tobacco procedures.
+MELBOURNE, Fla. – Bidi Vapor, LLC, the maker of the premium electronic nicotine delivery system (ENDS) called the BIDI® Stick, announced that it has submitted comments ranging from a plea to review science to a call for increased enforcement actions to the Regan Udall Foundation, an independent partner organization conducting an evaluation of the U.S. Food and Drug Administration’s (FDA’s) tobacco procedures.

 The review comes as the FDA has met challenges during its review of premarket tobacco product applications (PMTAs) in the vaping category.
 Over the past year, the agency has been battling litigation over its decisions to issue marketing denial orders (MDOs) for millions of non-tobacco flavored ENDS devices.

-On July 19, 2022, Robert Califf, commissioner of the U.S. Food and Drug Administration (FDA) announced the independent review, which will also encompass the agency’s food program following shortages of baby formula that occurred earlier this year.
+On July 19, 2022, Robert Califf, commissioner of FDA announced the independent review, which will also encompass the agency’s food program following shortages of baby formula that occurred earlier this year.
 This past fall, the FDA set a comment period, opening an electronic portal for stakeholders to submit feedback.

 In their response, officials with Bidi Vapor emphasized how the FDA should adhere to guidance documents it produced during the PMTA process, describing the current situation as “chaotic.”
 An example was Bidi Vapor’s need to write a Freedom of Information Act or FOIA request to understand why the FDA denied a competitor’s PMTA.
 Bidi officials called the FDA’s criteria a “rapidly evolving interpretation of the Congressionally mandated ‘appropriate for the protection of the public health’ or APPH standard.”